Optimization

 </script>

-How to test generated structured data with with Rich Result Testing tool #
+How to test generated structured data with with Rich Result Testing tool

-Testing the generated structured data with GTM is the last step and it is here to make sure everything works fine on your website and Google can detect the generated SD and index it without any problem.
+Testing the generated structured data with GTM is the last step and it is here to make sure everything works fine on your website and Google can detect the generated structured data and index it without any problem.
 To test a page containing the structured data, you can follow the steps below:

 1. Open Rich Results Test.